Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 ## Future ideas...
+- Add interactions like hanging on a flying fish to reach high places
 - Short tutorial on making your own stage
 - Short tutorial on contributing by forking
 - Control a single tower via extra 3D viewport